rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ## Final Thoughts

-I hope the examples I gave here will persuade some of you to explore more advanced uses of types and not scare you with bumpy path and type checking blooper examples.
+I hope the examples I gave here will persuade some of you to explore more advanced uses of types and not scare you with bumpy path and type checking bloopers.
 The message I tried to convey is that types are worth exploring, learning, and getting good at.

 I was a bit harsh on _office.js_.
 Sorry!
 Some negativity is, unfortunately, unavoidable when discussing types.